-The hemlock tree is a majestic conifer with fine needled foliage and a graceful form.
-It is a beautiful landscape tree but very picky about its site.
-Hemlock bark has a high concentration of tannins, which seem to have some pest repellent aspects and mulch made of the wood is attractive and useful in the garden.
+The hemlock tree is a majestic conifer with fine-needled foliage and a graceful form.
+Hemlock bark has a high concentration of tannins, which seem to have some pest repellent aspects, and mulch made of the wood is attractive and useful in the garden.
 There are some concerns, however, regarding the safety of the mulch in the landscape, but most of this is due to a mistaken identity.

 What is hemlock mulch and what is the plant that is actually unsafe to have in the garden and around pets?
 Can you use hemlock mulch in a vegetable garden and around other edibles?
 Read on for answers that will put your mind at ease as you contemplate the right organic mulch for your landscape.